studio24/research-briefings-wp/docs/categories.md

 If the topic isn't matched, it will appear as a new category under the _Unassigned Research Briefings Topics_ column.
 This can be dragged into its own category or an existing one.

-Parent categories created manually will also appear in the Ingester under the _Second Reading Categories_ column to allow topic terms to be assigned to them.
+Parent topics created manually will also appear in the Ingester under the _Second Reading Categories_ column to allow imported terms to be assigned to them.

 ## Technical details